merkle-open/SitecoreBlog/docs/_posts/2021-10-13-the-engagement-value.md

 ![alt text](../files/2021/10/goal.png "Setting up a goal in Sitecore")

-Let us now assume that - on average - 2 in every 100 website visitors buy an insurance on your website; your value per visit is therefore 2.
+Let us now assume that - on average - 2 in every 100 website visitors buy an insurance on your website; your _value per visit_ is therefore 2.
 Note how this simple value does a multitude of things:
-•	It is directly tied to business value and therefore more suited to evaluate the performance of your website than classical KPIs like visitors, unique visitors, bounce rate etc.
+•	It is directly tied to business value and therefore more suited to evaluate the performance of your website than classical KPIs like _visitors_, _unique visitors_, _bounce rate_ etc.
-•	It measures the success of your website in a tangible and consistent way throughout all pages
+•	It measures the success of your website in a tangible and consistent way throughout _all_ pages
 •	It gives you a baseline that you can use to measure how changes in your content influence the success of your website Let us now assume that you decide to experiment a bit and replace a car insurance teaser on your homepage with a household insurance teaser.
 It is probable that this change will increase the number of household insurances purchased, while decreasing the number of car insurances sold.
 How do you put those changes in relation to determine whether the experiment is successful?
 You don’t have to, the engagement value – or rather the value per visit – does it for you:
 •	If the value per visit increases, you sell more insurances overall